 SEO concentrates on making websites look trustworthy so that readers enjoy spending time on the page.
 That is why you also look at the design and the content.
 SEO specialists put themselves in the user’s perspective and analyze what they might not like and where they are more annoyed than convinced.

 Another point is that users are more likely to trust organically generated links than those suggested as advertising (Garcia et al., 2022).
 This finding again shows that SEO is important in increasing trust in companies and their website content.
-Because if SEO helps a website to achieve a high rank, then higher trust is already awakened.
+If SEO helps a website achieve a high rank, then higher trust is already awakened.

 Escandell-Poveda, R., Papí-Gálvez, N., & Iglesias-García, M. (2022).